 This results in a fall in the level of progesterone hormone.
 Women who are not pregnant will notice a reduced thick discharge or a dry vaginal during this period.

 If this happens, you will experience a multitude of changes to your body.
-Most commonly, your first sign might be implantation bleeding discussed here.
+Some women notice light spotting (sometimes called implantation bleeding, discussed here), but many women do not have this at all.
 And if you do, you may experience a brown, pink or red slimy discharge before your period.

-Other signs of pregnancy are back pain, tummy pain, vomiting, lack of appetite or increased appetite, nausea, mood swing, and a missed period.
+Other signs of pregnancy are back pain, tummy pain, vomiting, lack of appetite or increased appetite, nausea, mood swing, breast tenderness, feeling very tired, and a missed period.

 3. Sexual intercourse